sclaussen/ax12a/README.md

 ## discover-ids

 Python script to discover all the IDs of the AX-12A actuators on the bus using the AX12A class.
+This script is useful if you have several AX-12A actuators connected on the bus.

 ```
 $ p3 discover-ids.py /dev/tty.usbserial-FT3WFGSI